iadh05/user-crud/README.md

 -   Vuetify:Vuetify is a Vue UI Library supported by vuejs
 -   Msw : API mocking to simulate a back-end server
+-   Axios:Third party package to fetch
+-   Uuid:To generate Id for users